 Enter the offspring!

-I was super excited when my daughter was born.
-I FINALLY had someone (obligated and) willing to play with me!
+The excitement I had when my daughter was born was insane for many reasons.
+Mainly because I FINALLY had someone (obligated and) willing to play with me!
 SHE happened to enjoy playing with me – so there!

 I’ve wanted to write about playing with one’s kids for months but ironically I’ve been too busy – playing with my kids – to do it.
 So in honor of today being the Worldwide Day of Play, here we go.